zephyrproject-rtos/zephyr/boards/arm/stm32h747i_disco/doc/index.rst

 - **Compilation**: Clock configuration is only accessible to M7 core.
 M4 core only has access to bus clock activation and deactivation.
-- **Static pre-compilation assignment**: Peripherals such as a UART are assigned in device tree before compilation.
+- **Static pre-compilation assignment**: Peripherals such as a UART are assigned in devicetree before compilation.
 The user must ensure peripherals are not assigned to both cores at the same time.
 - **Run time protection**: Interrupt-controller and GPIO configurations could be accessed by both cores at run time.
 Accesses are protected by a hardware semaphore